Jiangtao682/Simple-Router/README.md

 ## Report

-###### Group members:

-**Jiangtao Chen, UID: 305429047**

-Jiangtao Chen wrote the code in simple-router.cpp, handled the logic of the ICPM protocol.

-**Yunhao Ji, UID: 605301740**

-Yunhao Ji wrote the code of ARP protocol and handled the logic of the routing table lookup and ARP cache lookup.

 ## High level Design

 This assignment runs on the top of Mininet that build by Stanford.
 Following the the emulate topology of a single network, we are required to implement the logic of a simple router.
 In this test, we mainly designed four parts codes: handle Ethernet frames, handle ARP packets, handle IPv4 packets and handle ICMP packets.